Pseudopotentials for Orbital-Free DFT: Capturing Nonlocality and Correcting Functional Approximants: Results and discussion

 The success of the pseudization is given by how well the density difference betweeen the target KS-DFT, $n_{KS}[\hat v_{NLPP}]$, and the OF-DFT, $n_{OF}[v_{LPP}]$, pseudodensities in \eqn{eq:diff} can be minimized as a function of the parameters ($a$ to $e$ in \eqn{eq:poly}) defining the LPP correction, $\Delta v_{LPP}(r)$.
 We choose the percentage density deviation, \(\Delta_v\), as a measure of success,

 where \(N_v\) is the number of valence electrons.
-We note that $\Delta n \leq N_v$, thus $\Delta_{v}\leq 100$. {In the Supplementary material (Figure S1) we show the spatial distribution of the electron density difference between the OF and KS in a representative cut plane of the most stable phases for Ag, Cu, Pd, and Mo, to validate the convergence criteria in \eqn{eq:percent}.}
+We note that $\Delta n \leq N_v$, thus $\Delta_{v}\leq 100$.
+In Supplementary Information Figure S1 we show the spatial distribution of the electron density difference between the OF and KS, using a representative cut plane and line cut for the most stable phases for Ag, Cu, and Pd.
+The figure validates the convergence criteria in \eqn{eq:percent}.

 Figure \ref{fig:percentage_error} provides a visual showing three sets: the color green, red, and blue; green highlights elements where the new pseudopotentials have \(\Delta_v\) lower than 5\%, red elements have \(\Delta_v\) between 5\% and 8\%, and blue elements have \(\Delta_v\) greater than 8\%.
 The figure clearly shows that PGBRV LPPs generally yield pseudodensities closer to the KS reference compared to the other LPPs.
 We note that the pseudization dramatically improves upon the densities determined using directly the local part of the NLPP (i.e., $v_{loc}^{\hat v_{nl}}$) which show an erratic behavior with often very inadequate \(\Delta_v\) values.
 This is an important result as using the local part of the NLPP is a common practice in OF-DFT whenever accurate LPPs are not available\cite{fiedler2022accelerating}.